Promoting sustainable coexistence through policy, expertise, and leadership to meet the challenges of intercommunal and societal conflicts.

 - Emphasis on the skills needed to design strategic interventions that prevent, mitigate or resolve intercommunal conflicts and violence.

 - A focus on mainstreaming coexistence and conflict knowledge and skills within governments and international and inter-governmental organizations.

 - A wide choice of electives, including language courses that are relevant to participants' career interests.

 - A master's field project in an area of conflict or with an organization involved in coexistence and conflict interventions.

 - Dialogue and mediation skills designed for work in intercommunal conflict situations.

 - Evaluation skills to help assess the success of conflict interventions.

 - Partnership skills in delivering coexistence work through democracy, security, legislative, mediative, human rights, political, equity and development work.

 - Sustainable International Development

-COEX Visit Days are an additional way to experience the Heller community.
+COEX Visit Days are an excellent way to experience the Heller community.
 Observe a class, meet with an admissions staff member, and discuss the COEX program in greater detail with faculty and current students.
-To register, click the date you wish to visit and sign up:
+Click the date you wish to visit and register below: